shaharec/openu-C-assembler/README.md

-# openu-mmn-14-C assembler
-programing assignment in c
+# openu mmn 14 C - Assembler compailer project.
+## About:
-this is an open unniversity project of making an assembler in c. to run the program you need to execute the file Proccescmd ,space,name of the .as file without the ending.
+This is an open University of Israel project of making an assembler compiler in c.

+## To run:
+Execute the file `Proccescmd ,space,name` of the `.as ` file without the ending.